appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/json-web-tokens-jwt.md

 ## Access token

-An access token is a self-contained object that contains information, known as claims, about an entity.
+An access token is a self-contained object that holds claims, which are pieces of information about an entity.
 Unlike other tokens, you don't need to contact a server to validate an access token.

 Once a user has successfully authenticated through a Single Sign-On (SSO) Provider, the access tokens can be used within Appsmith.
 The access token is stored on the server, and for security reasons, it is not accessible on the client side.

 You can reference the access token using the placeholder `<<APPSMITH_USER_OAUTH2_ACCESS_TOKEN>>`.
-This placeholder is automatically replaced with the access token of the currently logged-in user
+This placeholder is automatically substituted with the access token of the currently logged-in user.

-For example, if you include the access token as a bearer token in an API request, the server replaces `<<APPSMITH_USER_OAUTH2_ACCESS_TOKEN>>`  with the actual access token of the logged-in user before making the API endpoint call.